fastrgv/hbox/README.md

 * pri3: NblockedRooms			.........0 means no boxes block room-doors
 * pri4: NblockedBoxes			.........0 means all boxes are pushable

-* pri5: Furthest-Boxes First  .........non-linearly drives most-distant boxes nearer their goals
+* pri5: Furthest-Boxes First  .........non-linearly coerces most-distant boxes nearer their goals

-* pri6: Exploratory				.........drives exploration of alternate, promising configurations, ignoring #pulls
+* pri6: Exploratory				.........drives exploration of alternate, promising configurations

 Note that priority measure #1 counts a box as being on a goal only if it lies on its Hungarian-assigned goal, except when non-Hungarian solution methods are used.